 Why should you bother?
-Electricity is a powerful force that leads to another powerful force – fire.
+Electricity is a powerful force that leads to another powerful force, fire.
 There are more than 165,000 electrical-related home fires in any given year.
 On average, 900 people lose their lives to these fires each year.

-Think about it, when was the last time you checked your electrical system?
+When was the last time you checked your electrical system?
 Do you check for frayed or overheated circuits?
 Do you put too high of wattage light bulbs into your lights?

 Join us on the tour of your property.
 Ask questions and have us explain what we are checking and why.
 The information can help you in the maintenance of your home’s electrical system.

 Keep in mind that electricity isn’t something to play around with.
 You shouldn’t use 100-watt bulbs in a 40-watt fixture.
 Don’t run extension cords heavily all over your home.
 Check your smoke and C.O. detectors and replace their batteries regularly.
-Have your home inspected and prevent any problems before they have a chance to catch a spark.
+Have your home inspected, and prevent any problems before they have a chance to catch a spark.